 - Just below the info box discussed in the previous section, you should see your personal box.

-- This box houses your avatar, your full Discord name, and three different icons of to the left.
+- This box houses your avatar, your full Discord name, and three different icons to the left.

 - By clicking on your avatar, you can display your availability by choosing between one of four options: Online (to indicate that you are readily available), Idle (for when you’re around but haven’t performed an action in awhile), Do Not Disturb (other than the self-explanatory implication, this option will also disable desktop notifications from Discord), and Invisible (renders you invisible while offline but still gives you full access).